 And if you are into the whole surfing thing, you can make that happen too.
 There are two places in which to surf on Nai Harn Beach.
 One is where the reef breaks right in front of the Naiharn Phuket, formally known as the Phuket Yacht Club.
 Just be aware that some of the swells there can get pretty scary at times, though quite manageable.
 The other surfing spot is on the southern end of the beach.
 The long sandbank there offers you a much smoother surfing ride.

 What is particularly pleasing about Nai Harn Beach, is there's little in the way of development.
-All thanks to the Samnak Song Monastery, which occupies most of the land on the central and southern stretch of the beach.
-Also sharing restricted development is the large reservoir here, where the locals love to go fishing in their paddle boats.
-The park on the reservoir's island is also a great place in which you can enjoy a brisk jog or a leisurely stroll.
+All thanks to the Samnak Song Monastery.
+It occupies most of the land on the central and southern stretch of the beach.
+Also, sharing restricted development is the vast reservoir here, where the locals love to go fishing in their paddle boats.
+The park on the reservoir's island is also a great place in which you can enjoy a brisk jog or a stroll.

 You can easily spend the better part of your day exploring this region.
-If you need any assistance, just any staff member at the Lemon Tree Naturist Resort in Phuket to point you in the right direction.
+Should you require any assistance, just any staff member at the Lemon Tree Naturist Resort in Phuket to point you in the right direction.

-Ya Nui Beach (not to be confused with Nui Beach) on the southern tip of Phuket Island and not far from the resort, is a family friendly beach that lies between two amazing viewpoints, one of which is the popular tourist viewpoint at Phrom Thep and another is where some rather large white wind driven power generators are stationed.
+Ya Nui Beach on the southern tip of Phuket Island is not far from the resort.
+Please do not confuse this beach with Nui Beach.
+This one is a family-friendly beach that lies between two incredible viewpoints, one of which is the famous tourist viewpoint at Phrom Thep and the other is where some rather large white wind-driven power generators are in place.
 And just offshore from the beach is a small island called Koh Yao Noi.

 Apart from sunbathing on this charming beach cove, other activities include surfing, snorkelling, kayaking and the occasional fishing, if that's what floats your boat.
 As always in Phuket, the sand here is just too beautiful.
 It's white and super silky soft.

-And if you look out across the ocean you'll clearly see the small island of Koh Yao Noi, which is only about 700 metres away.
-Only brave fishermen would dare climb the rocky promontory to cast their nets.
+And if you look out across the ocean, you'll see the small island of Koh Yao Noi, which is only about 700 metres away.
+Only brave fishers would dare climb the rocky promontory to cast their nets.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.